 Don’t forget to include your code in the email:

 You should NOT under any circumstances pay any ransom sum.

-The extortionists want you to pay a ransom for the alleged restoration of your files, same as with a lot of cryptoviruses.
-NetWalker ransomware could make entries in the Windows Registry to achieve persistence, and could launch or repress processes in a Windows system.
+The extortionists want you to pay a ransom for the alleged restoration of your files, the same as with a lot of cryptoviruses.
+NetWalker ransomware could make entries in the Windows Registry to achieve persistence and could launch or repress processes in a Windows system.
 All encrypted will receive the .mailto extension alongside an email address.
-That extension will be placed as a secondary one to each file.
-Audio, video, image files as well as documents, backups and banking data can be encrypted by the ransomware.
+That extension will be placed as a secondary one for each file.
+Audio, video, image files as well as documents, backups, and banking data can be encrypted by the ransomware.

 →vssadmin.exe delete shadows /all /Quiet